Ga naar de inhoud

 • a social assessment to assess your skills and needs for social and integration support to help you participate fully in local life in Belgium;

-• individual support and socio-professional guidance adapted to your needs for a maximum of one year.
-A social assistant will assist you in completing administrative formalities and seeking
+Throughout the programme, you will be offered individual support and socio-professional orientation suited to your needs.
+A social assistant will assist you in completing administrative formalities and seeking solutions, in particular in:

 • finding suitable training or employment,